Written by: Nicky Barker, Founder of Little Ones & Paediatric Sleep Specialist

 What is a sleep regression?

 A sleep regression is a period when a baby or toddler who has been sleeping well suddenly starts waking at night, being difficult to settle and/or skipping naps.
-To find out when and why sleep regressions, in general, happen read our article here.
+To learn more about when and why this can happen in general, read our full article onsleep regression.

 We know it sucks, but this regression is different to the regressions you’ve experienced so far.
 It’s unlike the 4-month regression as it’s not neurological and it’s not like the 8-month regression as it’s not physiological.
 This one is all based around nap transitions.
 Your little one’s sleep will seem to regress simply because they’ve outgrown their former sleeping pattern.